Read the Indonesian Version

 If you specify the

-clause, these rules
+DEFINER clause, these rules

-determine the legal DEFINER
+determine the legal DEFINER user values:

-privilege, you can specify any syntactically legal account name.
-If the account does not actually exist, a warning is generated. - Although it is possible to create a trigger with a nonexistent
+- If you have the SUPERprivilege, you can specify any syntactically legal account name.
+If the account does not actually exist, a warning is generated.

-account, it is not a good idea for such triggers to be activated until the account actually does exist.
+DEFINERaccount, it is not a good idea for such triggers to be activated until the account actually does exist.
 Otherwise, the behavior with respect to privilege checking is undefined.

-privilege for the use of
+SUPER privilege for the use of

-, only the second of
+CREATE TRIGGER, only the second of

 the preceding rules applies.
 (MySQL 5.1.6 implements the

-privilege and requires that
+TRIGGER privilege and requires that

 privilege for trigger creation, so at that point both rules come

-into play and SUPER
+into play and SUPER is required

-only for specifying a DEFINER
+only for specifying a DEFINER value other than

 your own account.)